Research ideas

 Background

-Phase gadgets, combinatorics, and qudit circuit structure.
+Phase gadgets, finite-field polynomials, and qudit circuit fragments.

 Likely output